Vaibhav-Khanna001/Parking-Management-System/README.md

 ## Technologies Used

-C++
+- **C++**
-- ctime – for time and date functions
+  - `ctime` – for time and date functions
-- fstream – for file input/output
+  - `fstream` – for file input/output
-- File Handling – to persist all logs in a .txt file
+  - File Handling – to persist all logs in a `.txt` file
   - Object-Oriented Programming concepts:
- -- Classes & Objects
+    - Classes & Objects
- -- Inheritance
+    - Inheritance
- -- Polymorphism
+    - Polymorphism